alsike22/CAPMix/README.md

-# CAPMix: Robust Time Series Anomaly Detection Based on Abnormal Assumptions with DualSpace Mixup
+# CAPMix: Robust KPI Anomaly Detection for AIOps in Noisy and Dynamic Environments
-This repository provides the implementation of the _CAPMix: Robust Time Series Anomaly Detection Based on Abnormal Assumptions with DualSpace Mixup method_, called _CAPMix_ bellow.
+This repository provides the implementation of the _CAPMix: Robust KPI Anomaly Detection for AIOps in Noisy and Dynamic Environments_, called _CAPMix_ bellow.

 The implementation uses the Merlion libraries.